GameStop short squeeze: Lawsuits

-A Robinhood customer filed a class-action lawsuit against the company on January 28, 2021, for halting trading on GameStop.
-The lawsuit, which was filed in the United States District Court for the Southern District of New York, claimed that Robinhood "purposefully, willfully, and knowingly removing the stock 'GME' from its trading platform in the midst of an unprecedented stock rise thereby deprived retail investors of the ability to invest in the open-market"; the lawsuit also accused Robinhood of "manipulating the open-market".
+A Robinhood customer filed a class-action lawsuit against the company in federal court on January 28, 2021, for halting trading on GameStop.
+The lawsuit claimed that Robinhood "purposefully, willfully, and knowingly removing the stock 'GME' from its trading platform in the midst of an unprecedented stock rise thereby deprived retail investors of the ability to invest in the open-market"; the lawsuit also accused Robinhood of "manipulating the open-market".
 Several other investors began using the app DoNotPay to automatically join the lawsuit.

-A second class-action was filed in the Northern District of Illinois claiming that Robinhood's decision to halt trades of BlackBerry, Nokia and AMC was made "to protect institutional investment at the detriment of retail customers".
+A second class-action claimed that Robinhood's decision to halt trades of BlackBerry, Nokia and AMC was made "to protect institutional investment at the detriment of retail customers".
 Similarly, a man in Colorado filed a federal lawsuit against Robinhood as well as Citadel, Charles Schwab, Interactive Brokers, Open to the Public Investing, TD Ameritrade, and Webull, alleging he "was forced into a situation by which he was essentially forced to sale his equities at a drastically reduced position given the new market condition set by these supposedly neutral brokerage houses, taking significant losses and being incapable of trading in these publicly held equities that he had performed significant due diligence and research on, and relied upon over the course of his job as a day trader."
 As of February 2, 2021, Robinhood was facing 34 separate class-action lawsuits.

-In January 2022, a federal court ruled that investors could not pursue negligence and breach of fiduciary duty claims, citing Robinhood's customer agreement which allowed for restrictions on trading.
-The same judge had previously dismissed a lawsuit alleging that there was collusion between brokerages and Citadel Securities.
+The Judicial Panel on Multidistrict Litigation consolidated these and other lawsuits in the Southern District of Florida under the caption IN RE: January 2021 Short Squeeze Trading Litigation, assigned to judge Cecilia Altonaga.
+In January 2022 Judge Altonaga ruled that investors could not pursue negligence and breach of fiduciary duty claims, citing Robinhood's customer agreement which allowed for restrictions on trading.
+She had previously dismissed a lawsuit alleging that there was collusion between brokerages and Citadel Securities.
+As of September 2024 the remainder of the consolidated case is ongoing.

-A lawsuit was filed in a court in Massachusetts by securities class action firm Hagens Berman Sobol Shapiro on behalf of an investor against Keith Gill.
+A lawsuit was filed in federal court in Massachusetts by securities class action firm Hagens Berman Sobol Shapiro on behalf of an investor against Keith Gill.
 The suit alleges Gill misrepresented himself as an amateur investor to inflate the stock price.
+The lawsuit was voluntarily dismissed two months later.